Italy's Carla Fracci, La Scala prima ballerina, dies at 84

 Italy’s Carla Fracci, La Scala prima ballerina, dies at 84New

-MILAN (AP) — Carla Fracci, an Italian cultural icon and former La Scala prima ballerina who formed a memorable partnership with Rudolf Nureyev, has died at her home in Milan.
+MILAN (AP) — Carla Fracci, an Italian cultural icon and former La Scala prima ballerina renowned for romantic roles alongside such greats as Rudolf Nureyev and Mikhail Baryshnikov, died Thursday at her home in Milan.
 She was 84.
-The La Scala theater announced her death Thursday with “great sadness,” without giving a cause.
+The La Scala theater announced her death with “great sadness,” without giving a cause.
 Italian news reports said she had been fighting cancer.
-The Milan theater recalled her “fairytale rise” from the daughter of a tram driver to the star of some of the world’s biggest stages alongside the greats of dance.
+The Milan theater recalled the “fairytale rise” of the daughter of a tram driver who, through “talent, obstinance and work became the most famous ballerina in the world.”